ESCOMP/CDEPS/doc/source/dice.rst

 listed in parentheses next to the mode name.

 ssmi (``dice_datamode_ssmi_mod.F90``)
-  - It provides sea-ice concantration data, which is derived from derived from the passive microwave sensor SSM/I.
+  - It provides sea-ice concantration data, which is derived from the passive microwave sensor SSM/I.

 ssmi_iaf (``dice_datamode_ssmi_mod.F90``)